zexmartens/cybersecurity-portfolio-A.S/modules/Research-Methods-and-Professional-Practice/overview.md

-# Security and Risk Management – Overview
+# Research Methods and Professional Practice – Overview

 This module focuses on key cybersecurity principles, practices, and reflection activities.
 Further details about artefacts, individual contributions, and tutor feedback are documented here.